 Altered chords

 Altered chords, or alterations, means that a note in the chord is altered.
-For example, a flattened fifth in a C9 chord would result in a C9b5.
+For example, a C9 chord with flattened fifth would result in a C9b5.
 This can be illustrated in the following comparison:

 Alterations also involve sharpen notes, as in C9#5.
-Once again can the alteration be illustrated by a comparison:
+An illustration of this alteration by a comparison:

 The following will look closer on some altered chord categories: